KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 ### §23.3 Note on Function-Determined Placement

-"Lucifer as Light-Bearer may align with DS / DM.
+"Lucifer as Light-Bearer may align with DS / DM **(⚠ Flag #20: Author rejects this as too generous.
+DS / DM describes pre-Fall origin, not operative function.
+Canonical placement: IDP / IDL with IDS / IDM cascade.)**.
 Lucifer as Divider may reflect IDS / IDM or IDP / IDL.
 A war deity may align with DS / DM when harmonized, or ISS / ISM when distorted toward domination.
 The map is fluid.
 The current decides the station."
 This confirms Methodological Principle #4: primary native layer governs placement, and cross-band descriptions reflect cultural conflation.

 ### §23.5 Resonance Archetypes in World Scriptures